lxm7/boilerplate-101/README.md

 ### Part of this repo was for a tech test.
-I've since decided to give it some bells and whistles and make it my own boilerplate for starting new projects in `master`.
-The `with-test-examples` branch contains some tech tests from previous pre-requesits.
+I've since decided to give it some bells and whistles and make it my own boilerplate for starting new projects.

+Bare-bones template in `master`.
+3 previous tech tests included in `with-test-examples`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).